-Jiver sacked out by the table and after some food and drink we made our way to the gate hoping that this plane ride would be better than the first.
+Jiver sacked out by the table, and after some food and drink, we made our way to the gate, hoping that this plane ride would be better than the first.
 I had overheard a gate agent say that the plane was not full and that there were about 40 empty seats.
 That should help.
-We got on the plane and the row in front of us was almost empty so, we agreed that after takeoff Joe would move up to that row and we would let Jiver have the seat next to me.
-He whined and panted for the first 45 minutes but, once we were at cruising altitude, we put his blanket on the seat and he sat there through the flight.
+We got on the plane, and the row in front of us was almost empty so, we agreed that after take off, Joe would move up to that row, and we would let Jiver have the seat next to me.
+He whined and panted for the first 45 minutes but, once we were at cruising altitude, we put his blanket on the seat, and he laid there through the flight.
 Finally, he was ok.
 We figured that he did not like the vibrations of the plane when he had to stay on the floor.

-It is amazing how different the attitudes are between US and Euro airlines.
+It is stunning how different the attitudes are between US and Euro airlines.
 Everyone is so uptight and stressed out on the US flights and so much more relaxed on the European flights.
 The TAP Portugal flight crew was great.
 They loved Jiver and were fine with him sitting next to me.
 Also, the food is so much better on the Euro flights.
 Oh, and no charge for wine either.
-We had a delicious baked cod in cream sauce with spinach with mashed potatoes and a nice white wine to accompany it.
-We weren’t even there yet and already I preferred my new country of choice to my country of origin!
+We had a delicious baked cod in cream sauce with spinach with mashed potatoes, and a nice white wine to accompany it.
+We weren’t even there yet, and already I preferred my new country of choice to my country of origin.

 When the plane started its descent, Jiver got nervous again.
 This time, he only whined and panted for about the last half hour.
 Whew.
 We made it to the ground and arrived in Porto.
 Now, we just had to get through customs, passport, and vet check.